saltstack/salt/doc/ref/cli/salt-key.rst

     -r REJECT, --reject=REJECT
 Reject the specified public key (use --include-all to match accepted keys in addition to pending keys).
 Globs are supported.
-It may cause dramatic performance salt-msater degradation.
+It may cause dramatic performance salt-master degradation.
 See `performance guide <https://docs.saltproject.io/en/latest/topics/tutorials/intro_scale.html#too-many-minions-re-authing>` for details

 .. option:: -R, --reject-all